risingwavelabs/risingwave-docs/docs/sql/commands/sql-create-sink.md

 Timestamptz values are stored in UTC.

-When sinking downstream, timestamptz is represented in i64 with a resolution of microseconds.
+When sinking downstream, the representation of timestamptz is configurable.
+By default, it is in the format `2023-11-11T18:30:09.453000Z`.

 :::